Committees

 Relativity Advisory Committee charter PDF Icon

-The Relativity Advisory Committee (RAC) provides advice and ongoing input to the board and the Negotiations Task Force (NTF) regarding the development and implementation of an evidence-based relativity methodology.
+The Relativity Advisory Committee provides advice and ongoing input to the Board of Directors and the Negotiations Task Force regarding the development and implementation of an evidence-based relativity methodology.
 Membership includes two physicians each from the primary care, diagnostic, medical and surgical networks, respectively, for a total of eight.

-• While the RAC have completed both the return on education and non-fee-for-service components to the FAIR model, it is still waiting on the results of the Statistics Canada Overhead Study which is on hold due to a legal case against the OMA.
-It is expected that the case will be resolved, and the study is expected to be completed in 2024
+• While the RAC have completed both the return on education and non-fee-for-service components to the FAIR model, it is still waiting on the results of the Statistics Canada Overhead Study, which is on hold due to a legal case against the OMA

 • The biggest obstacle for finalizing the FAIR model is the lack of accurate, representative and timely data on hours of work